tranbenny/FDAChatbot/TwitterFDAClient/README.md

-###Node application for pulling Twitter Data and populating DynamoDB
+### Node application for pulling Twitter Data and populating DynamoDB

-####TODO
+#### TODO
+* Deploy lambda function to update DB once a day
-* Create model for what data points to save from tweets
+* Create lambda function to read from db
-* Add all data points to DynamoDB table
-* Create event stream to add entries to table when new tweet is found